 I like the composition in granite, it gives a sense of weathering time, the elements, and bush fires together as a community over time.

 How To Get To Gembrook Village

-Free parking is available at the Puffing Billy Station on Main Road, Gembrook.
+- Free parking is available at the Puffing Billy Station on Main Road, Gembrook.

-Steam Train: Puffing Billy train operates each day of the year except December 25.
+- Steam Train: Puffing Billy train operates each day of the year except December 25.
 Catch a train from central Melbourne on the Belgrave line to Belgrave station.
 This is the most convenient spot to get on the steam train as the Belgrave station and the Puffing Billy station are just a minute’s walk from each other.
 Alternatively, the Puffing Billy train also stops in Emerald Lake Park.
 See below for the latest timetable.

-Public Transport: Buses stop at the Puffing Billy station in Gembrook.
-The simplest way to get here by public transport is to take a train on the Belgrave line to Belgrave from central Melbourne.
-Catch the 695 bus to Gembrook.
+- Public Transport: Train and Bus.
+Buses stop at the Puffing Billy station in Gembrook.
+The simplest way to get here by public transport is to take a train on the Belgrave railway line to Belgrave from central Melbourne and then a bus to Gembrook.